-We have so many doors that are either closed or being theatened with closing.
+We have so many doors that are either closed or being threatened with closing.

-This Passover, – this Pesach – Our Ha Lachma Anya prayer take on especially significant meaning.
+This Passover — this Pesach — our Ha Lachma Anya prayer takes on especially significant meaning.

-I invite you to Open Your DOOR.
-Open it Wide!
-As you break the middle maztzah, think about how you find ways to symbolically open other doors throughout the coming year, how we can break down barriers, open doors to peace and understanding, justice and freedom for all.
+I invite you to open your door.
+Open it wide!
+As you break the middle matzah, think about how you find ways to symbolically open other doors throughout the coming year, how we can break down barriers, open doors to peace and understanding, justice and freedom for all.

 One of my favorite quotes this time of year is from Morris Joseph.
 He said: “Passover affirms the great truth that liberty is the inalienable right of every human being.”

 Let’s knock down the closed doors of injustice, hatred, racism, xenophobia, poverty, war, mistruths, and so much more.

 This year, not all are free.
 Next year, may we open the doors so that all may join us in freedom at our Pesach tables, no matter where we celebrate

 It may seem like you’re too far-away to do much about the crisis affecting Dominicans of Haitian descent.
 But you can make a difference right now, without even leaving your seat.